ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 Add the following to your submission script:

 ```
-#SBATCH --reservation=courseid
+#SBATCH -p education
 ```

-or if the reservation is for GPU nodes
+or if your instructor has reserved GPU nodes

 ```
-#SBATCH -p gpu --gpus=1 --reservation=courseid
+#SBATCH -p education_gpu --gpus=1
 ```

 ### Web Portal

-In any of the app submission forms, type the `courseid` into the "Reservation" field.
-For standard (non-gpu) nodes, select `day` in the "Partition" field.
-If your node reservation contains GPU-enabled nodes, select `gpu`.
+In any of the app submission forms, type the correct paritition name into the "Partition" field.

-Any course-specific apps listed under the "Courses" dropdown will automatically send all submitted jobs to the reservation, if one exists.

 ## Cluster Maintenance